 Building my GOLD Standard Routine was one of the most exciting times of my life.

-Not only did a healthy routine unlock my HAPPY weight 22+ years ago and give me more energy… but I got back so many hours each day to be productive.
-AND it gave me the clarity to stop blaming myself for certain things… and stop watering dead plants.
-Without my disordered eating taking up the whole day I had the clarity to stop attending to relationships that were unhealthy and put that energy and love into the things that I can change during this tiny trip we have on earth.
+Not only did a healthy routine unlock my HAPPY weight 24+ years ago and give me more energy… but I got back so many hours each day to be productive.
+AND it gave me the clarity to stop blaming myself for certain things… and stop watering dead plants (things you can’t change).
+Without my disordered eating taking up the whole day I had the clarity to stop attending to relationships that were unhealthy and put that energy and love into the things that I can change during this tiny trip we have here on earth.

 What’s your unhealthy relationship with food distracting you from?

 Maybe you don’t have a healthy routine to return to.

 And want some guidance and accountability to build a personalized GOLD Standard Routine you ❤️ LOVE.

 My course What the F do I eat? gets you into a personalized routine so you: